yczhou001/Awesome-Diffusion-LLM/README.md

 This repository contains：
   - A regularly updated paper list for Diffusion Large Language Models.
-  - A tutorial for Diffusion Large Language Models
+  - A tutorial for Diffusion Large Language Models.
-  - A nano code snippet for Diffusion Large Language Models (coming soon!)
+  - A nano code snippet for Diffusion Large Language Models.
+We have released a simple version in `code`.

 ## Playground